 An automatic experience is one that you can trigger without any other action from your visitor on any page of your site.

 Manual experiences are those that are triggered by a smart form or button on your site.
 When a visitor fills out a form, or clicks on a button for purchase, you can then trigger the experience to happen at that moment.
-You can see learn more in depth on how to create these types of experiences in our Smart Buttons and Smart Forms guides.
+You can learn more on how to create these types of experiences in our Smart Buttons and Smart Forms guides.

 To get started you’ll want to browse over to your ‘Experience’ section of the Qualified app.
 This is where all of your experiences will live.
 A few things to keep in mind before getting started: